 The 8 cabins on GALAPAGOS SKY are similar with dark wood paneling and large windows on the four top-deck cabins, and small port light windows on the four at the lower level.

-ORIGIN’s 10 roomy double cabins have a modern, light décor and a much more upscale feel than the cabins on ERIC and LETTY; they measure 140 square feet and are all located on one deck and have large windows.
+ORIGIN’s and THEORY’s 10 roomy double cabins have a modern, light décor and a much more upscale feel than the cabins on ERIC and LETTY; they measure 140 square feet and are all located on one deck and have large windows.
 Twin beds can be converted to kings and there are two rooms with interconnecting doors and two with a third pull-down bunk-style birth.
 The cabins have Apple TV with pre-loaded movies, universal docking station and an Espresso and tea kettle set-up.

 GALAPAGOS SKY is the ticket to an underwater paradise for experienced divers who can navigate the strong currents and cold water.
+One dive master per 8 passengers.
 Expect to be wowed by sightings of schooling hammerheads, giant whale sharks, bottlenose dolphins, octopus, rays of all shapes and colors, turtles, Galapagos fur seals and much more — the ship visits all of the top dive sites in the Galapagos on every trip, including Wolf and Darwin Islands, considered some of the best sites in the world, There are three or four dives a day, plus sometimes a night dive, all geared to the advanced diver, which the company defines as those with 50-100 open water dives under their belts, experience in currents, and the ability to remove gear in water and the ability to get into small boats in choppy seas.

-Along the Same Lines: Closest are Kleintours, International Nature & Cultural Adventures (INCA), Andando Cruises, Quasar, and Ocean Adventures (recently bought by Celebrity Cruises).
+Closest are Kleintours, International Nature & Cultural Adventures (INCA), Andando Cruises, Quasar, and Ocean Adventures (recently bought by Celebrity Cruises).

-Ecoventura, 5805 Blue Lagoon Drive, Suite 160, Miami, Florida 33126; 305-262-6264, www.ecoventura.com.
-For ERIC, LETTY & ORIGIN, the US-based sale agent is Galapagos Network (part of Ecoventura) and DivEncounters (www.divencounters.com) is the US-based sales agent for GALAPAGOS SKY.
+Ecoventura, 5805 Blue Lagoon Drive, Suite 160, Miami, Florida 33126; 800-633-7972 USA & Canada; 305-262-6264 rest of the world, www.ecoventura.com.
+For ERIC, LETTY, ORIGIN & THEORY, the US-based sale agent is Galapagos Network (part of Ecoventura) and DivEncounters (www.divencounters.com) is the US-based sales agent for GALAPAGOS SKY.